 When undertaking reviews of services, provision of new services or amending existing services, the ORC will explore opportunities to exceed these minimum standards to ensure that the outcomes of this Plan are met.
 As growth and additional demand occurs, the ORC will explore opportunities to increase levels of service (frequency, hours of operation) for Frequent and Regular services.
 These will be considered on a case-by-case basis.

-Policy: Ensure that public transport levels of service improve choice, connectivity, and meet a diverse range of customer needs.
-Actions: Provide public transport services in Dunedin and Wakatipu with the minimum service levels defined in Error!
-Reference source not found. .
+Ensure that public transport levels of service improve choice, connectivity, and meet a diverse range of customer needs.

+Provide public transport services in Dunedin and Wakatipu with the minimum service levels defined in Table 9.